buildfirst/buildfirst/ch05/03_context-scoping/README.md

 - `Function.prototype.bind` creates a special function which can be used to invoke the function it is called on.
 That function will always use the `this` argument passed to `.bind`, as well as being able to assign a few arguments, creating a curried version of the original function.

-_More information about this topic_ can be found on a blog post I wrote: [Where does this keyword come from?](http://blog.ponyfoo.com/2013/12/04/where-does-this-keyword-come-from "Where does this keyword come from? on Pony Foo")

 ## That `strict` mode

 If our code is running in strict mode, then `this` will default to `undefined`, instead of `Window`.
 Outside of strict mode, `this` is always an object: the provided object if called with an object reference; its boxed representation if called with a primitive boolean, string, or numeric value; or the global object (again, `undefined` under strict mode) if called with either `undefined` or `null`.
 The value passed as `this` to a function in strict mode isn't boxed into an object.